Specht-Lab/reduced-representation_vs_resqeuencing/README.md

 ##### bash/BWA_and_Haplotype.sh

 mapping, heterozgosity and snp calling pipeline.
 Use for each reference generated.
+Do not forget to index and create a dictonary for your reference.

 ##### bash/collapse_nodes.sh